jondot/moxy/README.md

 # Moxy

-Moxy or `moxy` is a programmable mock proxy.
-It is a proxy, exposed with web hooks that allow you to set up expectations on it, in terms of HTTP requests.
+Moxy (or `moxy`) is a programmable mock proxy.
+It is an HTTP proxy exposing web hooks that you can use in order to tell it what to do, and when to do it.

 For example, you might want to set up that a request to `http://google.com` will return the text `boo hoo`.
 Thats easy:

-	$ curl -d "stub_request(:get, 'http://google.com').to_return(:body=>'boo hoo')" http://localhost:9292/__setup__
+  $ curl -d "mock_text=stub_request(:get, 'http://google.com').to_return(:body=>'boo hoo')" http://localhost:9292/__setup__

-However, moxy was not made for practical jokes.
-It was made in order to allow you to integrate such things in integration tests.
+However, moxy was not made just for one-offs.
+It was made in order to allow you to use such things in automated integration tests.

 Here is an example in Ruby: